Mauro Formica: Palermo

 On 23 January 2013, Serie A strugglers Palermo announced on their website to have signed Formica on loan until the end of the season, with an option to make the move permanent during the period of the loan spell.
 He made his debut four days later, as a second-half substitute for Josip Iličić in a 1–1 draw at Cagliari.
 In the next match in a 2–1 loss against Atalanta, Formica provided assist for Nélson Marcos from a cross, with Nélson scoring from a backheel.

 Cruz Azul

 On 13 August 2013, Cruz Azul announced on their website that they had signed Mauro Formica.

+Defensores de Belgrano

+On 30 January 2023, Formica was announced as a new reinforcement for Club Atlético Defensores de Belgrano.

+Retirement

+After playing against San Telmo, with a 2–0 victory for the locals, on 18 June 2023, he announced his final retirement from professional soccer, after almost 18 years in the discipline.

 International career

 Formica played his first cap, coming on for Ariel Cabral, in a 2–1 loss against Poland on 5 June 2011.

 Personal life

 Mauro is the younger brother of fellow professional player Lautaro Formica.